 The Dell Social Innovation Challenge identifies and supports promising young social innovators who dedicate themselves to solving the world's most pressing problems and their transformative ideas.
-They provide university students with world-class teaching and training, as well as with start-up capital and access to a network of mentors and advisors.
+It provides university students with world-class teaching and training, as well as start-up capital and access to a network of mentors and advisors.

 Microsoft's Imagine Cup is a worldwide student technology competition.
-While competing with peers from around the world, students gain real life experiences and turn their ideas into reality.
+While competing with peers from around the world, students gain real-life experience and turn their ideas into reality.
 Bright young minds join together and, using technology, take on the world's toughest problems.

 A powerful brand serves as a catalyst for change.
 With the Pepsi Refresh Project, Pepsico funds ideas that promise to move the world forward in six categories: Health, Arts and Culture, Food and Shelter, the Planet, Neighborhoods, and Education.
 The project promotes social engagement of people and the power of ideas.

 seToolbelt is an open-content resource hub that helps social entrepreneurs plan, launch, manage, and grow successful new social enterprises. seToolbelt hosts an annual competition for original tools and resources for social enterprise.
-They look for innovative, practical, real-life responses to the challenges that arise in social enterprises so that they can help make these original tools available to the wider community of social entrepreneurs.
+The organization looks for innovative, practical, real-life responses to the challenges that arise in social enterprises so that it can help make these original tools available to the wider community of social entrepreneurs.